 Domaine Giraud is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 Young vintages can be popped and poured, or decanted for an hour so.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.
 Domaine Giraud is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage and cassoulet.
 Domaine Giraud is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.

-The white wine of Domaine Guraud is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.
+The white wine of Domaine Giraud is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.

-Domaine Giraud also produces wine in the Cotes du Rhone appellation, Domaine Giraud Sixte is made from from 100% old vine Grenache that averages 60 years of age.
+Domaine Giraud also owns 18 hectares of vines in the Cotes du Rhone and Lirac appellations.
+Domaine Giraud Sixte is a wine to look for from the Cotes the Rhone.
+This Vieille VIgnes is made from from 100% old vine Grenache that averages 60 years of age.